riteshpen/riteshpen.github.io/README.md

 ## Education

-The University of Texas at Austin
-Bachelor of Science - BS, Data Science
-Aug 2023 - May 2027
+The University of Texas at Austin - Bachelor of Science in Statistics and Data Science Aug 2023 - May 2027
-Statistics and Data Science

 ## Projects

 ### Tomato Plant Image Classification
 Jul 2024 - Aug 2024